top of page

 • Black dinner trousers with a natural taper and a line of braid down the outside leg.

-• A white marcella shirt with a wing collar and ideally double cuffs.
+• A white Marcella shirt with a wing collar and ideally double cuffs.

 • Cufflinks and studs.
 The shirt will usually be closed with studs rather than buttons.
 These may be plain white or decorative.
 If you are wearing a double cuffed shirt you will need to wear cufflinks.

-• White marcella bow tie, either ready tied or self tie.
+• White Marcella bow tie, either ready tied or self-tie.

 .